matde-je/inception/README.md

-Building a worpress website, with nginx as a reverse proxy server with ssl, and mariadb (database).
+Building a Wordpress website, with nginx as a reverse proxy server with ssl, and mariadb (database).